Curious Don

 Comparison of the three types of solar eclipses, shown from left to right: partial, annular, and total eclipses.
 Photo credit (left to right): Hinode/XRT, NASA/Aubrey Gemignani, NASA/Noah Moran.

 In April 2024, the path of totality was set to cross North America, stretching from Mexico to Canada’s Atlantic provinces.
-In my hometown of St. George, New Brunswick, I would have seen a near-total eclipse with about 99% coverage — close, but not quite enough.
+In my hometown of St. George, New Brunswick, I would have seen a near-total eclipse with about 99% coverage – close, but not quite enough.
 I wanted the full experience of totality, where the sky darkens completely.
 That’s why I made the nearly two-hour drive to Fredericton, the capital of New Brunswick, which lay directly in the path of totality.
+And began my first eclipse chasing adventure.

 3 Famous Solar Eclipses in History: Moments That Changed the World